SPOClab-ca/COVFEFE/README.md

 ├── file2.txt
 └── file2.wav
 ```
-And you wanted tot extract acoustic features for all the wav files and lexicosyntactic features for the txt files.
+And you wanted to extract acoustic features for all the wav files and lexicosyntactic features for the txt files.
 You could run
 ```bash
 python covfefe.py -i input_data -o output_folder -p pipeline_name -p opensmile_is10